Nielsen BASES vs User Intuition: Volume Forecasts vs. Motivational Depth for CPG Innovation

 How do Nielsen BASES and User Intuition compare on research methodology?

-Nielsen BASES uses survey-based predictive models calibrated against a normative database of 300,000+ product launches to forecast sales volume.
-User Intuition uses AI-moderated depth interviews with systematic laddering to reveal the motivational architecture behind consumer choices.
-BASES predicts outcomes; User Intuition explains the drivers.
+Nielsen BASES uses survey-based predictive models calibrated against 300,000+ product launches to forecast sales volume.
+User Intuition uses AI-moderated depth interviews with 5-7 level laddering to reveal the motivational architecture behind consumer choices.
+BASES predicts outcomes; User Intuition explains drivers.

-Nielsen BASES has spent 40+ years building one of the most validated predictive methodologies in consumer research.
-The core approach works like this: consumers are exposed to a product concept (description, packaging, pricing), then surveyed on purchase intent, uniqueness, relevance, and other diagnostic dimensions.
-These survey responses are fed into proprietary models calibrated against the actual in-market performance of 300,000+ previous product launches.
-The output is a volumetric forecast — predicted trial rates, repeat rates, and Year 1 sales volume — along with diagnostic scores that benchmark the concept against category norms.
+BASES has spent 40+ years building one of the most validated predictive methodologies in consumer research.
+Consumers are exposed to a concept, surveyed on purchase intent, uniqueness, relevance, and other dimensions, then responses feed proprietary models calibrated against 300,000+ actual launches.
+The output: predicted trial rates, repeat rates, Year 1 volume, and diagnostic scores benchmarked against category norms.

-User Intuition operates from a fundamentally different research philosophy.
-Rather than predicting volume through survey-based modeling, User Intuition conducts 30+ minute depth interviews with consumers using a 5-7 level laddering methodology.
-This technique — refined through consumer psychology research and applied across Fortune 500 companies — systematically moves from surface reactions ('I like this concept') through functional benefits ('It solves my morning routine problem') to emotional drivers ('It makes me feel like a good parent') to identity-level motivations ('This is the kind of choice someone who values health makes').
+User Intuition operates from a different philosophy.
+Rather than predicting volume through survey modeling, it conducts 30+ minute conversations using 5-7 level laddering — moving from surface reactions through functional benefits to emotional drivers and identity-level motivations.
 The result is a motivational map of why consumers respond to a concept the way they do.

-The distinction matters enormously for innovation teams.
-BASES can tell you that a concept will achieve 4.2% trial — but not why consumers are or aren't interested, what they're comparing it to in their minds, or what modification would move trial from 4.2% to 6.8%.
-User Intuition can tell you that the concept fails because consumers associate the benefit claim with a category they distrust, or that the packaging signals 'premium' when the target consumer is seeking 'everyday indulgence.'
-These are the insights that make concepts better, not just scored.
+BASES can tell you a concept will achieve 4.2% trial.
+It cannot tell you why credibility is low or what modification would move trial to 6.8%.
+User Intuition reveals that the concept fails because consumers associate the benefit claim with a category they distrust, or that packaging signals 'premium' when the target seeks 'everyday indulgence.'
+These insights make concepts better, not just scored.

-BASES provides validated volumetric prediction through survey models and normative benchmarks — essential for go/no-go decisions.
-User Intuition provides motivational depth through AI-moderated interviews — essential for understanding why consumers respond the way they do and how to improve concepts.
-The methodologies answer different questions and are most powerful when used together.
+BASES provides validated volumetric prediction essential for go/no-go decisions.
+User Intuition provides motivational depth essential for understanding why consumers respond as they do.
+The methodologies answer different questions and are most powerful together.

 How do speed and turnaround compare?

-User Intuition delivers results in 48-72 hours from study launch.
-A Nielsen BASES assessment typically takes 6-12 weeks from briefing to final deliverable.
-The speed difference is 10-20x, and it fundamentally changes how innovation teams use research.
+User Intuition delivers results in 24-48 hours from study launch.
+A Nielsen BASES assessment typically takes 6-12 weeks.
+The 10-20x speed difference determines whether research informs continuous iteration or only periodic stage-gate decisions.

 Speed also changes who uses research.
-When a study takes 6-12 weeks and costs $50K-$150K, it becomes a formal stage-gate event controlled by the insights team.
-When a study takes 48 hours and costs from $200, product innovation managers, R&D leads, and category managers can run their own research to inform daily decisions.
-Research moves from a periodic checkpoint to a continuous input.
+BASES at 6-12 weeks and $50K-$150K becomes a formal stage-gate event controlled by insights teams.
+User Intuition at 48 hours and from $200 enables product innovation managers, R&D leads, and category managers to run research independently.

 How do pricing and cost structures compare?

-The ROI calculation extends beyond individual studies.
-User Intuition's Intelligence Hub means that every study enriches a searchable knowledge base.
-Consumer motivational insights from a snack concept study six months ago are immediately accessible when developing a new snack line extension today.
-The marginal cost of insight decreases over time as the knowledge base compounds.
+The Intelligence Hub means every study compounds.
+Consumer insights from a snack concept study six months ago are immediately accessible when developing a new line extension today.

-BASES's $50K-$150K+ pricing is appropriate for high-stakes volumetric forecasting of developed concepts.
-User Intuition's $200+ pricing enables continuous consumer learning throughout the innovation pipeline at 250-750x lower cost per study.
-The most efficient approach uses User Intuition to develop stronger concepts through iterative qualitative research, then BASES to validate the volumetric potential of the strongest candidates.
+BASES's $50K-$150K+ pricing suits high-stakes volumetric forecasting.
+User Intuition's $200+ pricing enables continuous consumer learning at 250-750x lower cost per study.
+Use User Intuition to develop stronger concepts, then BASES to validate finalists.

 Who can use each platform — democratization vs. specialist access?